Satisfactory Academic Progress Standards Policy

 Appeal Notification Process

-1) Students will be notified of the appeal decision by hard-copy letter mailed to students’ permanent home address on record.
+1) Students will be notified of the appeal decision via an email sent to your RIC email address.

 Allow up to three weeks for processing appeals.